nkravella/the-office-dialogue-generator/README.md

 [Office Quotes](http://officequotes.net/) - Raw unparsed data

-### Possibilities up next:
+### Up Next

-* Document parsing / sorting scripts.
+- [ ] Parsing / sorting scripts.
-* Use above to gather lines from all seasons for Michael, Kelly, Jim, Ryan, Pam, and Jan.
+- [ ] Organize data for Michael, Kelly, Jim, Ryan, Pam, and Jan.
-* Output to CSV or text file.
+- [ ] Function to output to CSV or text file.
-* Host on minimal and static interface.
+- [ ] Host on minimal and static interface.
-* Option to tweet it?
+- [ ] Feature to tweet it.